mulugithub/react-rtk-demo/README.md

 # react-rtk-demo
-This repo created to practice React and redux-toolkit by build simple  shopping cart
+This repo was created to practice React and redux-toolkit by build simple  shopping cart
 ## Available Scripts

 In the project directory, you can run: